Jyothsna81/Jyothsna/README.md

 ### Stanford University, Palo Alto, CA	                                                                                     2006
  _Research Assistant_<br>
 - Worked on supplychain casestudies.
-- Created project-based content to help high school students succeed in math and science courses.
+- Created project-based content to introduce the concepts of Business Management to high school students.
 - Worked with a team of analysts to understand and identify several issues in the Stanford Blood Bank’s supply chain process.

 ### Education